Caliban-17/Bottoms_Sweepstake/README.md

 # Premier League Bottoms Sweepstake

-A Streamlit application for tracking a Premier League "Bottoms Sweepstake" - a friendly competition where participants are only assigned (randomly) teams who to finished in the bottom half of the table the previous season.
+A Streamlit application for tracking a Premier League "Bottoms Sweepstake" for the 24/25 season.

 ## About the Sweepstake

-In this sweepstake:
+A friendly competition with the following rules:
+- 5 Participants: Sean, Dom, Harry, Chris, Adam.
-- Each player is assigned two teams from the Premier League
+- Each player is assigned two teams (see below).
-- Points are awarded based on final league position (11th-20th)
+- **Scoring:** Points are awarded based on the *inverse* of the final Premier League position.
+The team finishing 1st gets 20 points, 2nd gets 19 points, ..., down to 20th place getting 1 point.
+- Each player's score is the sum of the points from their two assigned teams.
-- The player with the most points at the end of the season wins the £25 jackpot!
+- The player with the **most points** at the end of the season wins the £25 jackpot! 🤑

-### Scoring System

-Points are awarded as follows:
-- 11th place: 10 points
-- 12th place: 9 points
-- 13th place: 8 points
-- 14th place: 7 points
-- 15th place: 6 points
-- 16th place: 5 points
-- 17th place: 4 points
-- 18th place: 3 points
-- 19th place: 2 points
-- 20th place: 1 point

 ## Features

-- **Live Standings Tracker**: View current positions of all teams and calculated player scores
+- **Live Standings Tracker**: Fetches current Premier League standings from premierleague.com (with a 30-minute cache) and calculates player scores based on the inverse position points system.
+Includes fallback static data if scraping fails.
-- **Visual Leaderboard**: Interactive bar chart showing player rankings
+- **Visual Leaderboard**: Interactive bar chart showing player rankings based on their current total points.
-- **Team Selection Cards**: Visual display of each player's team picks with position and points
+- **Team Selection Cards**: Visual display of each player's team picks with current league position, league points, and calculated sweepstake points.
-- **What-If Scenario Builder**: Simulate league position changes to see how they would affect the sweepstake standings
+- **What-If Scenario Builder**: Simulate how changing the positions of the selected teams would affect the *sweepstake points* and the overall leaderboard (note: this only recalculates points for the selected teams, it doesn't simulate the full league table).
-- **Responsive Design**: Works well on desktop and mobile devices
+- **Responsive Design**: Works on desktop and mobile devices.

 ## Getting Started